micaiaheagle/MOUNTPLUS-SALES-AND-EXPENSES-TRACKER/GITHUB_SETUP.md

 ### Database Considerations
 - SQLite database (`dev.db`) is NOT committed to GitHub
-- On deployment, you'll need to:
-  - Use Cloudflare D1 (SQLite on edge), OR
-  - Use external database (PostgreSQL, MySQL)
+- On Vercel, you MUST use a Postgres database (see `VERCEL_DATABASE_SETUP.md`)
-  - Run `npx prisma db push` to create tables
+- Run `npx prisma db push` to create tables after connecting

 ### Environment Variables
 - Never commit `.env` file
 - Always use `.env.example` as template
-- Set environment variables in Cloudflare dashboard
+- Set environment variables in Vercel dashboard

 ### Security
 - Review all files before committing